A01799073/Reto_TC2008B.302/AgentsVisualization/README.md

 ## Instructions to run the local server and the application

 - Make sure that you have the dependencies installed.
-- Move to the `Server` folder.
+- Move to the Proyect folder
 - Run the flask server:

 ```
-python agentsServer/agents_server.py
+python -m src.visualization.trafficServer                                                           ─╯
 ```

 - The script is listening to port 8585 (http://localhost:8585). **Double check that your server is launching on that port.**